lootrr/harrisonkim.github.io/README.md

 # harrisonkim.me

 A git repo containing my personal website!
+I used the fetch api so that I could make maintaining the website easier!

 ## Installation